 Cytokines are signaling proteins that modulate immune responses, inflammation, and hematopoietic cell proliferation and differentiation.
 They are mainly secreted by hematopoietic cells and can act in an autocrine, paracrine, or endocrine mode.
 They are classified into proinflammatory cytokines (interleukins 1, 6, 8, 12, and 18; interferons; and tumor necrosis factor) and anti-inflammatory cytokines (interleukins 4,10, 11, and 13; and transforming growth factor-beta).
 Proinflammatory cytokines induce fever and inflammation in response to infection or tissue injury, while anti-inflammatory cytokines suppress the immune system.
 Interferons are proinflammatory cytokines that are secreted by fibroblasts, leukocytes, cells infected by viruses in response to infection or neoplastic proliferation.
 Since interferons have antiviral, antimicrobial, and antitumor (antiproliferative) properties, they are used in the treatment of chronic viral infections (hepatitis B and hepatitis C), tumors (leukemia, Kaposi sarcoma), and autoimmune diseases (rheumatoid arthritis, systemic sclerosis).

-- Target receptors are located on:
+- Target receptor can be located on:

-- Proinflammatory cytokines (Th1 cytokines): stimulate the immune system
+Proinflammatory cytokines (Th1 cytokines): stimulate the immune system

 - Anti-inflammatory cytokines (Th2 cytokines): suppress the immune system